 Although target audience varies a lot for multiple businesses, you can boil them down to two categories:

 Marketing to individual customers is different from marketing to organizations.
 That’s why a completely different approach exists for B2B marketing.

-And that’s what you will learn through this guide.
+And that’s what you will learn through the B2B marketing guide.

-By the end of this article, you’ll have a comprehensive idea of B2B marketing, what it exactly requires, and where it’s heading in 2021 and beyond.
+By the end of the B2B affiliate marketing guide, you’ll have a comprehensive idea of B2B marketing, what it exactly requires, and where it’s heading in 2021 and beyond.

-Let’s put some light on each aspect of today’s most efficient b2b marketing strategies.
+Let’s put some light on each aspect of today’s most successful b2b marketing strategies.

 What is B2B marketing?

-B2B (business-to-business) marketing is a marketing strategy focusing on a company or business.
-Any organization selling products or services to other companies (not consumers) usually uses B2B marketing strategies.
+B2B (business-to-business) marketing is a strategy focusing on a company or business.
+Any organisation selling products or services to other companies (not consumers) usually uses B2B marketing strategies.

 B2B companies with successful digital marketing tactics are the ones who know the ins and outs of their target audience.
 They align their b2b buyer’s journey with their lead generation, and sales funnel campaigns.